automeris-io/digitizeR/README.md

 Install
 -------

+This package is under heavy development, but uses a stable version of WebPlotDigitizer.
+If you want to give this a try, then follow these instructions:

-If you don't already have devtools, then install using:
+1) If you don't already have devtools, then install using:

         install.packages("devtools")

-Next, install digitizeR using (Mac and Linux):
+2) Install digitizeR using (Mac and Linux):

         devtools::install_github("ankitrohatgi/digitizeR")

 Contact
 -------